 St John the Divine Rastrick

-The Church is open for 11 am Sunday Services - All are welcome to attend - covid safety rules are in place click here for more details
+The Church is open for a 11am Sunday Service - All are welcome to attend - covid safety rules are in place click here for more details

-Morning Prayer for the 2nd Sunday of Easter is at 11 am - All Welcome.
-For those unable to attend church or at that time click here for the online service.
+For those unable to attend church at that time click here for the Church of England online service with a focus on climate change.

-Morning Prayer is said usually each day Tuesday to Saturday live on Facebook at 8.30am Click Here for the link
+There will be Morning Prayer Tuesday to Saturday live on Facebook at 8.30 am and then recorded for use later.
+Click here for a link

 Friday Morning Prayers @ 7.30 am - we continue to meet using Zoom for a short service including the daily readings,and specific prayer requests - all welcome to join contact Alan 07756035591